 Furthermore, because the results of research and the data on which they are based have the characteristics of public assets, it is the responsibility of each researcher and the university to properly manage and preserve research materials.

-Data and Material Subject to Storage Obligations, Storage Period and Storage Method thorough implementation
+Storage Period and Storage Method

-- The storage period for documents (documents, numerical data, images, etc.) is 10 years after their publication. - The storage period of objects such as specimens (experimental samples and specimens) and equipment is five years after the publication of the paper concerned.
+- images, etc.) is 10 years after their publication. - samples and specimens) and equipment is five years after the publication of the paper concerned